cazzer/express-angular-seed/README.md

-express-angular
+Express Angular Seed
 ===============

-An seed project powered by Express and Angular
+*A seed project powered by Express and Angular.*